AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/date-ranges/parameters.md

 ---
-title: Date range API parameters
+title: Date range parameters
 description: Parameters that you can include in GET date range API calls.
 ---

+# Date range parameters

 Parameters that you can include in `GET` date range API calls to refine results.
 You can include multiple query strings using an ampersand (`&`).